Andrew Harriman

 Andrew Tuoyo Harriman (born 13 July 1964) is a Nigerian born rugby union player who played as a wing for Harlequins and was capped for England as a full international.
 He was prominent as an exponent of the sevens game, including leading England to victory at the 1993 Rugby World Cup Sevens.

 Early life

 Harriman was born in Lagos, Nigeria.
 He was educated at Radley College and Magdalene College at Cambridge University where he was a blue in both rugby and athletics in 1985.

 Rugby career

 Harriman was known as one of the quickest and most exciting runners of his generation.
-He scored a vital and brilliantly taken try when Harlequins won the Pilkington Cup against Northampton in May 1991.
-This was a repeat of his try scoring in the 1988 final when Harlequins lifted the cup having defeated Bristol.
+He scored a vital try when Harlequins won the Pilkington Cup against Northampton in May 1991.
+This was a repeat of his try scoring in the 1988 final when Harlequins lifted the cup, after having defeated Bristol.

 In 1988 he won his only cap against the touring Australians, which England won 28-19, and then played for England 'B' against the Emerging Australians, France, and Italy.

 In 1991 he had an outstanding season scoring 18 tries in 19 appearances for Harlequins.